 Students interested in real estate finance should enroll in RE 386.2, Real Estate Investment Decisions, during the spring semester of their first year in the MBA program.
 This course prepares students for a summer internship with a real estate company during the summer between their first and second year in the MBA program.
 RE 386.2 would be the third elective available in the second semester and would be taken simultaneously with FIN 394.1 and FIN 397.1.

 The Real Estate concentration is supported by the Real Estate Finance and Investment Center, a part of the Department of Finance.
 With the support of individuals and firms from the real estate and financial services industry, this center serves as the focal point for the development of the curriculum and research in the real estate finance field.
-For more information about REFIC and the Real Estate concentration, see the Center's website.
+Learn more about REFIC and the Real Estate concentration.

 Students should complete FIN 286, FIN 394.1, and FIN 397.1 during their first year in the MBA program.
 Most remaining Finance electives have these three courses as prerequisites.
 We recommend student to take RE 386.2 during spring of their first year.